open-tale/open-tale.github.io/_docs/01-introduction.md

 it together.
 Discussions and different points of view are enriching if we aim high, try different ideas and express how it felt.

+#### Unified distance unit system

+Although using *feet* as the standard unit for distances is very common, not everyone is familiar with it.
+Thus, instead of using *ft* for distances, Open Tale uses *du*, which means "distance unit".

+The distance of 1 du can be understood as one square or one hexagon on crafted maps.
+Therefore, 1 du can also be converted to 5 feet or approximately 1.5 meters.

 #### Quick resolve

 Events in Open Tale resolve very quickly, which makes it a lot easier for the